 In many cases in Washington, you shouldn’t be.
 A personal injury lawsuit is a way to get the court to compel the person who hurt you to pay for the associated costs.
 Not only could you get compensation for your medical bills, you could be eligible for additional economic costs like lost wages from time off of work, non-economic damages like pain and suffering, and even punitive damages that could apply to extreme types of injury-causing conduct.

 Be mindful that you’re following Washington laws when planning your personal injury lawsuit; most of these cases are tried in state courts and Washington has its own unique rules separate from many other states’ laws.
-While you may choose to go it alone, consulting with an experienced Washington personal injury attorney can be a great place to start.
+If you were injured in Spokane, Seattle or Vancouver, consulting with an experienced Washington personal injury attorney can be a great place to start.

 In Washington, as in many other states, a personal injury lawsuit can be pursued for nearly any kind of physical or mental injury someone else causes you, though they are typically limited just to injuries to your person and not to your property.
 Your goal in these suits is to collect financial compensation for your injury.
 Additional penalties, like jail time if applicable, would come from a separate case filed in a criminal court.